2009 - 2018

 Since this blog was written we have moved from a collection of techniques borrowed and adapted from other martial arts that I studied, to one simple unified method with a single thread running through all the techniques.
 I feel our style is not only evolutionary but revolutionary.

 Many styles of Krav Maga depend upon speed, strength and precision.
-While those are all great qualities we cannot have techniques that depend on those qualities.
+While those are all great qualities, we cannot have techniques that depend on those qualities.

 What if you are caught off guard?
 What if the opponent is stronger than you?
 Your own strength will not be sufficient.
 Your precision will fail you.
+We must take the effect of shock and stress into account.

 I have seen many techniques that require quickly grabbing an opponents' wrist.
 That may work fine in the training hall.
 That may work fine when you are ready and you are an experienced athlete.
 But it will most likely fail for the average person in a real life situation.
 As such we have dropped all grabbing techniques.